 It’s happened to the best of us.
 You’re exiting the freeway after a long day at work and all you want is a quick, cheap meal to head home with.
-But then you’re confronted with an age-old dilemma, a McDonald’s and a Wendy’s right next to each other.
-All of the sudden, this seems like the hardest decision you’ve had to make all day.
+But then you’re confronted with an age-old dilemma, a Wendy’s and McDonald’s right next to each other.
+All of a sudden, this seems like the hardest decision you’ve had to make all day.
 With McDoubles and Baconators dancing in your head, you panic and gas it to the one with the shorter line.

 Life’s full of difficult choices, but deciding which drive-thru to enter should not be one of them.
 We’re here to make sure you can pull into the right parking lot with confidence when you spot those familiar red braids or golden arches.
-But if you’re a die-hard Mickey D’s lover who’s never had this problem, we’ve got you covered too with a list of Every Menu Item At McDonald’s — Ranked!.
+But if you’re a die-hard Mickey D’s lover who’s never had this problem, we’ve got you covered too with a list of McDonald’s menu ranked!.

 How The Standards Stack Up

 There’s a time and a place for everything and sometimes you just need a cheeseburger and a side of fries.
 But how does a classic McDonald’s meal compare to the same order at Wendy’s?

 You’d think eating a Quarter Pounder and a Dave’s Single would be equally bad decisions since they’re both cheeseburgers with the same amount of beef between the buns, but that’s not the case.
 While the McDonald’s version has 530 calories and 27 grams of fat in it, the Wendy’s burger has an additional 40 calories and 7 grams of fat.
 Looks like there’s more than just round or square patties setting these apart!